 Graduate Program Overview

 If you want to ensure that you take your career to the highest high, you should start thinking about graduate school as soon as possible.
-To many students starting their academic work, this may seem overwhelming, but graduate degrees are increasingly common.
+To many students starting their academic work, this may seem overwhelming, but degrees such as the Master of Health Administration, Master of Healthcare Administration, and Master of Science in Health Care Administration are increasingly common in the workplace.
 In fact, some say that nowadays a graduate degree is as valuable as a bachelor's degree was a generation ago.
-This is because undergraduate degrees are more and more accessible.
+This is because undergraduate bachelor degrees are more and more accessible.

 To get started on your path to graduate school, you will need to put together an application packet.
 That packet must include several items that you should start collecting as soon as possible.
 That list includes: